 Defoliating desert roses is when we cut off the branches with young leaves on our growing plants.

-There is a number of practical reasons why we do this, including: to clearly see the tree structure, to toughen up our plants, and to make a dense canopy.
+There is a number of practical reasons why we do this, including: to clearly see the plant structure, to toughen up our plants, and to make a dense canopy.

 Join us now.
 Let's see more about the defoliation process and how and when can we do it to make our adenium strong & beautiful.

 3 Reasons Why We Defoliate Adenium Desert Roses

 Some gardeners grow adenium from seeds while others are gifted the plants by their friends or neighbors when they are several months or years old.
 While we can get a good view of our babies’ shapes when they are young, the growing leaves sometimes get in the way.